upbound/up/CONTRIBUTING.md

 1. **promote**: Run the `Promote` action on the release branch with the release version being the tag name (e.g. `v0.25.0`) and the channel being `alpha` or `stable`.
+1. **verify promotion**: Check that https://cli.upbound.io/stable?prefix=stable/v0.25.0/
+   has the new version.
 1. **update homebrew**: Run [`Bump Formula`](https://github.com/upbound/homebrew-tap/actions/workflows/bump-formula.yaml) action to open a PR in Homebrew for the new version.
 Get approval and merge.
 1. **release notes**: